Alphalaneous/Vanilla-Pages/about.md

 # Vanilla Pages

-A mod to add pages to MenuLayer, CreatorLayer, Pause Layer, LevelInfoLayer, Editor Build Tabs, and Quick Search
+A mod to add pages to MenuLayer, CreatorLayer, PauseLayer, LevelInfoLayer, Editor Build Tabs, and GJGarageLayer